 About

+Currently, I am a senior reporter at TechCrunch.
 Formerly, I was a senior reporter at Quartz, the global business news site, for more than a decade.
 I was also a founding editor of Tomorrow, the magazine about what's best in life, and the business editor at GOOD Magazine.
 Before that, I was an economic correspondent at the National Journal, where I focused on tax and budget issues.
 I've also been a reporter and blogger at the American Prospect magazine and a research fellow at the New America Foundation.

 In 2015 and 2016, I co-produced and hosted the podcast Actuality.
-I've discussed my work on radio and television programs and in documentaries produced by NPR, the BBC, the CBC, CBS, CNBC, CNN, C-SPAN, Al Jazeera, MSNBC, PRI and PBS.
+I've discussed my writing on radio and television programs and in documentaries produced by NPR, the BBC, the CBC, CBS, CNBC, CNN, C-SPAN, Al Jazeera, MSNBC, PRI and PBS.

 I have degrees in Government, Theology and Arabic from Georgetown University, where I was editor-in-chief of the great Georgetown Voice.